I try to reduce waste as much as possible. It saves money while helping the planet so seems to be a no-brainer.

-I went for a cheat’s version.
-I chopped 6 satsumas finely, skin and all (after washing) then added segments of another 6 satsumas (I prefer a sweeter, less peel filled marmalade).
-Then, it was just a case of boiling in water for an hour, adding sugar by eye (roughly equivalent amounts of sugar to orange) and boiling then simmering for another hour or so (enjoying a wonderful aroma, stirring regularly to avoid sticking) and decanting into sterilised jars.
-I could have added vanilla pods or honey but decided to keep things simple (though I still have some spiced orange vodka which would make a fun addition to marmalade, if possibly only for a weekend breakfast…).
+When making this batch, I chopped 6 satsumas finely, skin and all (after washing) and added segments of another 6 satsumas as I prefer a sweeter, less peel filled marmalade.
+Then, it was just a case of boiling in water for an hour, adding sugar by eye (roughly equivalent amounts of sugar to orange) and boiling then simmering for another hour or so.

-Twelve satsumas made four small jams of marmalade – one for today’s breakfast and the rest to be added to the ‘gift larder’.
+Twelve satsumas made four small (spice) jars of marmalade – one for a future breakfast and the rest to be added to the ‘gift larder’.

-I’ve saved the extra peel, which will be shredded and added to toiletries: I’ll post recipes for these soon.
+I’ve saved the extra peel, which will be shredded and added to toiletries (such as yesterday’s bath balm baubles).
+I’ll post more recipes for these soon.